Frame forecasting in cine MRI using the PCA respiratory motion model: comparing recurrent neural networks trained online and transformers: Materials and methods

-This study uses two volumetric chest \gls{MR} image sequences from an online public dataset \cite{ETHdataset}.
+This study uses two publicly available datasets.
+The first one, referred to here as the ETH Zürich dataset, comprises two volumetric chest \gls{MR} image sequences \cite{ETHdataset}.
 The original \acs{4D}-\acs{MRI} data were acquired using a technique based on \enquote{stacking of dynamic \gls{2D} images using internal image-based sorting} \cite{von20074d, boye2013population}.
-Using bicubic spline interpolation, we resampled the original \gls{3D} volumes so that each voxel corresponds to a 1mm$\times$1mm$\times$1mm resolution.
-We then selected two sagittal cross-sections for each subject, totaling four sequences of \gls{2D} cross-sections.
-The \gls{2D} images thus have a spatial resolution of 1mm$^2$ per pixel and are encoded in 8 bits.
-Lastly, we shifted them such that the first image of each sequence corresponds to the middle phase within the expiration process.
-The resulting cine-\gls{MR} sagittal sequences comprise each $M=200$ frames (as the initial \acs{4D} data); Table \ref{table:MRI sq characteristics} summarizes their characteristics.
-Sequences 1 and 4 comprise cross-sections from the left part of the chest and include cardiac motion, whereas sequences 2 and 3 correspond to the right hemithorax.
-Fig. \ref{fig:next frame pred all sq SnAp-1 h=6} displays the mean image associated with each \gls{2D}$+t$ sequence.
+We resampled the original volumes to an isotropic resolution of 1mm$^3$ via bicubic spline interpolation.
+We then selected two sagittal planes for each subject, yielding a total of four \gls{2D} image sequences.
+These slices have an isotropic in-plane resolution of 1mm$^2$ and are encoded in 8 bits.
+Lastly, we shifted the frames in each sequence so that the first frame corresponds to mid-expiration.
+The resulting sagittal \gls{MRI} sequences each comprise 200 frames, as in the original \gls{4D} data.
+Sequences 1 and 4 correspond to the left hemithorax and feature cardiac motion, whereas sequences 2 and 3 correspond to the right hemithorax.